Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 Risk Factors and Underlying Causes

-There are several factors that can increase the risk of both substance dependence and addiction, including:
+Several factors can increase the risk of both substance dependence and addiction, including:

 • Family history of substance abuse